kazurayam/kazurayam-ks-testobject-testcase-association-tracer/README.md

 def tObj = TestObjectFactory.byXPath("a_Make Appointment", '//a[@id='btn-make-appointment']')
 ```

-I personally prefer writing locators (XPath, CSS Selectors) manually in the code; I do not need the [Record Web Utility](https://docs.katalon.com/katalon-studio/docs/record-web-utility.html) feature to write correct locators.
+I personally prefer writing locators (XPath, CSS Selectors) manually in the code; I do not need the [Record Web Utility](https://docs.katalon.com/katalon-studio/docs/record-web-utility.html)  to write correct locators.
 So usually I take the Style C. But the [Test Objects Refactoring](https://docs.katalon.com/katalon-studio/docs/test-objects-refactoring.html) tool does not support the Style C. Therefore the tool is not useful for me.

 I accept that, as [this post](https://forum.katalon.com/t/no-way-to-know-which-object-in-repository-is-being-used-in-scripts/51669/7) mentioned, the tool is designed for the common users.
 I see that the Style C is not common.
-OK, I would help myself.
+OK, I would develop a solution myself.

 # Solution

 I have developed a plugin named *kazurayam-ks-testobject-usage-report*.
 You will utilize its API in your *Test Listener*.
-When you execute a Test Suite, the plugin monitors the invocation of `findTestObject(...)` and `new TestObject(...)` by the Test Cases in the Test Suite.
+When you execute a Test Suite, the plugin monitors invocations of `findTestObject(...)` and `new TestObject(...)` by the Test Cases in the Test Suite.
 The plugin can recognize all of the Style A, B and C.

-When the Test Suite finishes, the plugin compiles some text files in Markdown format where you can find information which Test Object was refered to by which Test Cases.
+When the Test Suite finishes, the plugin compiles some text files in Markdown format where you can find information which Test Objects were refered to by which Test Cases.
 The report includes the reference count of each Test Objects.
-It includes Test Objects which are used 0 time.
+It includes a list of unused Test Objects.

 # Description